 In essence, the impact of barnacles on turtles cannot be ignored.
 It is essential to have a better understanding of the challenges faced by turtles due to parasitic infections and take proactive measures to mitigate their effects.
 By raising awareness and advocating for the protection of marine life, we can significantly contribute towards the conservation of marine ecosystems and uphold the beauty and grandeur of marine biodiversity.
 Let us all strive to protect these vulnerable creatures, and ensure they thrive in their natural habitats.

-Further Reading: What Is A Turtle Vest?
+Further Reading: How Much Does A Turtle Dove Cost?